InternationalTradeAdministration/developerportal/_posts/v2/2015-06-17-documentation-endpoints.md

 #APIs from the International Trade Administration

 The International Trade Administration (ITA) provides Application Programming Interfaces (APIs) as JSON endpoints for authoritative information on U.S. exporting and international trade.
-ITA continually updates the APIs so please check this portal often.
+ITA continually updates the APIs so check this portal often.
 Please [provide feedback](contact.html) to help improve the APIs and to recommend new data sets.

 ###Endpoints for Documentation

 Below is the list of all available APIs that ITA provides.
 Documentation for each endpoint is published as HTML pages and as JSON endpoints through [Swagger](http://swagger.io/).
-You can also test out the endpoints using the Swagger UI tool at the bottom of this page.

 | Endpoint Name	| HTML Documentation | JSON Documentation |
 | -------------| -------------|-------------|